Modeling a nanocantilever based biosensor using a stochastically perturbed harmonic oscillator: Stochastically P erturbed H armonic O scillator

 where $\kappa$ is the Boltzmann constant and $T$ is the absolute temperature at resonance.
-By using~\eqref{Eq:SDF}, we can find the spectral density corresponding to these displacement fluctuations
+By using~(\ref{Eq:SDF}), we can find the spectral density corresponding to these displacement fluctuations

-There are two damping mechanisms present in Eq.~\eqref{Eq:Sx}: The thermo-mechanical fluctuations governed by the damping parameter $\beta$, and the momentum exchanged with white noise, whose spectral density is proportional to $\beta D$.
+There are two damping mechanisms present in~(\ref{Eq:Sx}): The thermo-mechanical fluctuations governed by the damping parameter $\beta$, and the momentum exchanged with white noise, whose spectral density is proportional to $\beta D$.
 In particular, that momentum exchange is responsible for taking the system into resonant states.
-The spectral density for the fluctuations in the nanocantilever displacements turns out to be a resonance frequency curve in the parameter $D$ (the noise strength) which shows a maximum at $D=(4\beta)^{-1}$.
-This behavior resembles the stochastic resonance phenomenon (see Fig.~\ref{Fig:01}).
+The plot in Fig.~\ref{Fig:01} is for $S(x^2)/S(\omega)$ vs. $\omega $ and five curves are drawn for different values of $\beta$.
+The peculiarity in these resonance curves is that at resonance ($\omega=\omega_0$), the peak height increases with increasing noise strength $D$, which is counterintuitive.
+The peaks are appearing at the resonance condition ($\omega=\omega_0$) but their heights are dependent on the value $D$.
+Alternatively, if we keep ($\omega-\omega_0$) as a fixed quantity in~(\ref{Eq:Sx}) and plot the expression with respect to $D$, we get resonance peaks located at $D=(2\beta)^{-1}$.
+This behavior resembles the stochastic resonance phenomenon\cite{Joshi} in which the height of a peak (intensity) goes up as noise strength increases up to a certain value and then goes down, a counterintuitive observation (see Fig.~\ref{Fig:02}).